 #2 – Banking Services

-Financial institutions, like commercial banksCommercial BanksA commercial bank refers to a financial institution that provides various financial solutions to the individual customers or small business clients.
+Among various nature and role of financial institutions, these institutions, like commercial banksCommercial BanksA commercial bank refers to a financial institution that provides various financial solutions to the individual customers or small business clients.
 It facilitates bank deposits, locker service, loans, checking accounts, and different financial products like savings accounts, bank overdrafts, and certificates of deposits., help their customers by providing savings and deposit services.
-They provide credit facilitiesCredit FacilitiesCredit Facility is a pre-approved bank loan facility to businesses allowing them to borrow the capital amount as & when needed for their long-term/short-term requirements without having to re-apply for a loan each time. like overdraft facilities to the customers for catering to the need for short-term funds.
-Commercial banks also extend several kinds of loans like personal loans, education loans, mortgage or home loans to their customers.
+In addition, they offer credit facilitiesCredit FacilitiesCredit Facility is a pre-approved bank loan facility to businesses allowing them to borrow the capital amount as & when needed for their long-term/short-term requirements without having to re-apply for a loan each time. like overdraft facilities to the customers to cater to the need for short-term funds.
+Commercial banks also extend loans like personal loans, education loans, mortgages, or home loans to their customers.

 #3 – Insurance Services

 Financial institutions, like insurance companies, help to mobilize savings and investment in productive activities.
-In return, they provide assurance to investors against their life or some particular asset at the time of need.
+In return, they assure investors against their life or some particular asset at the time of need.
 In other words, they transfer their customer’s risk of loss to themselves.

 #4 – Capital Formation

 Financial institutions help in capital formation, i.e., increase in capital stockCapital StockThe capital stock is the total amount of share capital (including equity capital and preference capital) that has been issued by a company.
-It is a way of raising funds by the company to meet its various business goals. like the plant, machinery, tools and equipment, buildings, means of transport and communication, etc. They do so by mobilizing the idle savings from individuals in the economy to the investor through various monetary services.
+It is a way of raising funds by the company to meet its various business goals. like the plant, machinery, tools and equipment, buildings, transport, communication, etc. Moreover, they mobilize the idle savings from individuals in the economy to the investor through various monetary services.

 #5 – Investment Advice

-There are a number of investment options available at the disposal of individuals as well as businesses.
-But in the current swift changing environment, it is very difficult to choose the best option.
-Almost all financial institutions (banking or non-banking) have an investment advisory desk that helps customers, investors, businesses to choose the best investment option available in the market according to their risk appetiteRisk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation. and other factors.
+There are many investment options available at the disposal of individuals and businesses.
+But it is not easy to choose the best option in the current swiftly changing environment.
+Almost all financial institutions (banking or non-banking) have an investment advisory desk that helps customers, investors, and businesses to select the best investment option available in the market according to their risk appetiteRisk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation. and other factors.

-These institutions provide their investors access to a number of investment options available in the market that ranges from stock, bonds (common investment alternative) to hedge fundsHedge FundsA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
-It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques., and private equity investment (lesser-known alternative).
+These institutions provide their investors access to several investment options available in the market, ranging from stock bonds (common investment alternative) to hedge fundsHedge FundsA hedge fund is an aggressively invested portfolio made through pooling of various investors and institutional investor’s fund.
+It supports various assets providing high returns in exchange for higher risk through multiple risk management and hedging techniques. and private equity investment (lesser-known alternative).

 #7 – Pension Fund Services

-Financial institutions, through their various kinds of investment plans, help the individual in planning their retirement.
-One such investment options is a pension fundPension FundA pension fund refers to any plan or scheme set up by an employer which generates regular income for employees after their retirement.
-This pooled contribution from the pension plan is invested conservatively in government securities, blue-chip stocks, and investment-grade bonds to ensure that it generates sufficient returns., where the individual contributes to the pool of investment set up by employers, banks, or other organizations and get the lump sum or monthly income after retirement.
+Through their various kinds of investment plans, financial institutions help individuals plan their retirement.
+One such investment option is a pension fundPension FundA pension fund refers to any plan or scheme set up by an employer which generates regular income for employees after their retirement.
+This pooled contribution from the pension plan is invested conservatively in government securities, blue-chip stocks, and investment-grade bonds to ensure that it generates sufficient returns..
+The individual contributes to the investment pool by employers, banks, or other organizations and gets the lump sum or monthly income after retirement.

 #8 – Trust Fund Services

-Financial institutions help small and medium scale enterprises set up themselves in their initial days of business.
+Financial institutions help small and medium-scale enterprises set up themselves in their initial business days.
 They provide long-term as well as short-term funds to these companies.
-The long-term fund helps them in the formation of capital, and short-term funds fulfill their day to day needs of working capital.
+The long-term fund helps them form capital, and short-term funds fulfill their day-to-day working capital needs.

-Financial institutions are regulated by the government on a national level.
-They act as a government agent and help in the growth of the nation’s economy as a whole.
-For example, to help out an ailing sector, financial institutions, as per the guidelines from the government, issue selective credit lineCredit LineA line of credit is an agreement between a customer and a bank, allowing the customer a ceiling limit of borrowing.
-The borrower can access any amount within the credit limit and pays interest; this provides flexibility to run a business. with lower interest rates to help the sector overcome the issues it is facing.
+The government regulates financial institutions on a national level.
+They act as a government agent and help grow the nation’s economy and ensures that there is an important role of financial institutions in rural marketing as well.
+For example, to help out an ailing sector, financial institutions, as per the guidelines from the government, issue a selective credit lineCredit LineA line of credit is an agreement between a customer and a bank, allowing the customer a ceiling limit of borrowing.
+The borrower can access any amount within the credit limit and pays interest; this provides flexibility to run a business. with lower interest rates to help the industry overcome the issues it is facing.